Liquid-Legal-Institute/RemoteLegalTeams/Resources.md

 **Help us learn**

 We are looking forward to hear insights, comments and feedback.
 We’d love to hear from you!
-Contact us at [RemoteLegalTeams@liquid-legal-institute.org](mailto:RemoteLegalTeams@liquid-legal-institute.org?subject=Remote Legal Teams – comments)!
+Contact us at RemoteLegalTeams [AT] liquid-legal-institute.org!